RogerDTZ/ContestArrangementSystem/readme.md

 # Affiliation Management

 * `cas affiliation import organizations.tsv`:

   The `tsv` file should include multiple lines.
-The format of each line is `organization_fullname\texternalid`.
+The format of each line is `shortname\organization_fullname`.
 For example: `sustech	Southern University of Science and Technology`.

 * `cas affiliation add`: Add a organization.

   * `fullname`: Full name.
+Please note that it should not exceed 31 characters, otherwise xlsx writer will complain when it uses the lengthy string as sheet name.
-  * `externalid`: `externalid` of the organization. **Must be identical to the field in the database!**
+  * `shortname`: `shortname` of the organization. **Must be identical to the field in the database!**

   Raise exception if:

   * the new affiliation conflicts with an existing affiliation.

-* `cas affiliation remove externalid`: Remove the affiliation.
+* `cas affiliation remove shortname`: Remove the affiliation.

   Raise exception if:

   * some contestant still belongs to the affiliation.

-* `cas affiliation show [externalid]`: Show information of an affiliation or all affiliations.
+* `cas affiliation show [shortname]`: Show information of an affiliation or all affiliations.

 # Export

 * `cas export domjudge [contestant_id]`: Generate `accounts.tsv` and `teams.json` for all contestants or a specific contestant.

   Please manually create corresponding affiliation / organization on the DOMJudge.
-You may need to manually set `externalid` in the database.

   Raise exception if:

   * some contestant is not seated
   * some contestant does not have a password yet

-* `cas export contestants [room]`: Export an excel file that contains the basic information (name, sid, organization, teamid, seat) and corresponding seat of all contestants or contestants in a certain room.
+* `cas export contestant [room]`: Export an excel file that contains the basic information (name, sid, organization, teamid, seat) and corresponding seat of all contestants or contestants in a certain room.

   Raise exception if: